nxp-zephyr/apps_zephyr/README.md

 tool is installed if using the VS Code MCUXpresso extension, see the [wiki](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki/Dependency-Installation).

+This demo uses the Zephyr SDK v0.16.1 to build the app.

 ## Cloning the application repo
 The typical Zephyr development flow is used by this repo.
 This uses the West tool, and requires these tools and